Saturday, April 27, 2024

 Why?
 We can only speculate that the producers wanted to give the audience its money's worth: a monster, no matter how silly-looking.
 Concepcion's Imee Marcos chin is presumably a concession to the cliché that a monster has to look ugly to be terrifying.

 But O'Hara already had the audience in his thrall!
-The moment Alma Concepcion's manananggal shows, you can hear the collective sigh of disappointment in the theater, like a deflating dirigible--they have seen the ultimate horror, and it can't even flap properly.
-When the creature sticks out its tongue, the pinkish member recalls the garter snake that crawled out of Jim Carrey's mouth in The Mask; the others fare hardly better, due to poor makeup (the corpses look as if they had applied their prosthetics themselves).
-At one point Angelika thrashes about, her mouth lined with what's meant to look like vomit but instead looks like green paint; Tonton Gutierrez turns into a pig-man whose appearance has the flavor of a fairy-tale turned nightmare--ruined because the pig-man's jaws have to move, and they're comically out of synch with Guiterrez's dialogue.
+The moment Alma Concepcion's manananggal shows, you can hear the collective sigh of disappointment in the theater-- they have seen the ultimate horror, and it can't even flap properly.
+When the creature sticks out its tongue, the pinkish member recalls the garter snake crawling out of Jim Carrey's mouth in The Mask; others fare slightly better, doing their best with poor makeup (the corpses look as if their prosthetics were self-applied).
+At one point Angelika thrashes about, her mouth lined with what's meant to look like vomit but instead resembles green paint; Tonton Gutierrez turns into a pig-man whose appearance has the flavor of a fairy-tale turned nightmare-- ruined because pig-man's jaws must move, and they're comically out of synch with Guiterrez's dialogue.

 It seems criminally perverse to prefer a slapdash film like this to Peque Gallaga's bigger budgeted The Magic Temple.
-The reason is simple, really: Temple has great production value, beautiful photography and about fifteen minutes of very expensive--and fairly impressive--special effects.
+Reason is simple, really: Temple has great production value, beautiful photography and about fifteen minutes of very expensive-- and fairly impressive-- special effects.
 Manananggal has almost no production value, subdued (though distinctly cinematic) photography and totally wretched special effects.
-Temple packs so much effects into its frame there's not much room left for heart; Manananggal has heart and not much room for anything else.ctually the movie isn't about some monster eating people's entrails, it's about a woman scorned--two women scorned: a 19th century mistress (Alma Concepcion) abandoned by her husband (Tonton Gutierrez), a pregnant young girl (Angelika) abandoned by her boyfriend (Eric Fructoso).
+Temple packs so much effects into its frame there's not much room left for heart; Manananggal has heart and not much room for anything else.
+Actually the movie (written by Floy Quintos) isn't about some monster eating people's entrails, it's about a woman scorned-- two women scorned: a 19th century mistress (Alma Concepcion) abandoned by her husband (Tonton Gutierrez), a pregnant young girl (Angelika) abandoned by her boyfriend (Eric Fructoso).

-Concepcion is surprisingly effective, considering that she never showed much acting ability in her previous roles--O'Hara enhances her performance by keeping the camera mostly at a distance and draping her in plenty of fetching underwear.
-The real surprise is Angelika: she stood out in the otherwise trashy Nights Of Serafina; Manananggal is only her second feature and she gives an extraordinarily unaffected performance as the young girl (thanks in no small part to O'Hara, an extraordinary actor himself).
-Quiet little scenes--admitting to Concepcion that her child has no legal father, confronting Fructoso, her faithless lover--play like understated gems.
-The film has something few horror flicks have: a fragile melancholy mood, the faintest hint of tenderness, the taint of human emotion.
+Concepcion is surprisingly effective-- O'Hara enhances her performance by keeping the camera mostly at a distance and draping her in fetching underwear.
+Then there's Angelika: she stood out in the otherwise trashy Nights Of Serafina; Manananggal is only her second feature and she gives an extraordinarily unaffected performance as the young girl (thanks in no small part to O'Hara, an extraordinary actor himself).
+Quiet little scenes-- admitting to Concepcion that her child has no legal father, confronting Fructoso, her faithless lover-- play like understated gems.
+The film has something few no-budget horror flicks have: a fragile melancholy mood, the faintest hint of tenderness, the taint of human emotion.

-That tenderness should be effective preparation for the horrors to come--which, unfortunately, never quite arrive.
-Nevertheless, O'Hara deftly strews omens: people are dying all over the city; the word manananggal is in tabloid headlines and on everyone's lips (you can spot Jessica Zafra's book Manananggal Terrorizes Manila in one scene).
+That tenderness should be effective preparation for the horrors to come-- which, unfortunately, never quite arrive.
+Nevertheless, the film deftly strews omens: people are dying all over the city; the word manananggal is in tabloid headlines and on everyone's lips (you can spot Jessica Zafra's book Manananggal Terrorizes Manila in one scene).
 A manananggal wannabe (delightful cameo by Bella Flores) is found prancing in the rooftops; the comic interlude makes an abrupt left turn into the Twilight Zone, and leaves you with a faint sense of foreboding.

-The last scene takes place on a rooftop, between Angelika and Fructoso, and it's brilliant (O'Hara, also an excellent scriptwriter, reportedly added it to the script by Floy Quintos).
-You listen to what should be a happy ending, but ambiguities pile upon ambiguities, and the scene takes on new meaning: it's a happy ending, all right, just not the one you expect.
-You're probably not listening, though--there's an embarrassment of a moon being pushed across the sky like an Ed Wood paper plate.
+The last scene takes place on a rooftop, between Angelika and Fructoso, and it's brilliant (O'Hara reportedly added it to the script).
+You listen to what should be a happy ending, but ambiguities pile upon ambiguities, and the scene takes on new meaning: a happy ending, all right, just not the kind you expect.
+You're probably not listening, though-- there's an embarrassment of a moon being pushed across the sky like an Ed Wood paper plate.

 No comments: